-Services received during the visit included whether or not the person received lab tests (LABTEST), a sonogram or ultrasound (SONOGRAM), x-rays (XRAYS), a mammogram (MAMMOG), an MRI or CAT scan (MRI), an electrocardiogram (EKG), an electroencephalogram (EEG), a vaccination (RCVVAC), anesthesia (ANESTH), or other diagnostic tests or exams (OTHSVCE).
+Services received during the visit included whether or not the person received lab tests (LABTEST), a sonogram or ultrasound (SONOGRAM), x-rays (XRAYS), a mammogram (MAMMOG), an MRI or CAT scan (MRI), an electrocardiogram (EKG), an electroencephalogram (EEG), a vaccination (RCVVAC), anesthesia (ANESTH), a throat swab (THRTSWAB), and other diagnostic tests or exams (OTHSVCE).
 Minimal editing was done across treatment, services, and procedures to ensure consistency across "inapplicable," "not ascertained," "don't know," "refused," and "no services received" values.
-The service "Throat Swab" was added starting in Panel 12 Round 1; it was not added to Panel 11 Rounds 1 through 3.
-Therefore, in 2007 only, records with "Throat Swab" selected will have OTHSVCE updated to "Yes" (1) for applicable Panel 12 records.
-A new variable for "Throat Swab" will be introduced in the 2008 version of this file.

 Whether or not a surgical procedure was performed during the visit was asked (SURGPROC).
-Finally, the questionnaire determined if a medicine was prescribed for the person during the visit (MEDPRESC).